jrasmusson/ios-starter-kit/howtos/add-identifier-tag-to-view.md

-# How to set identifier or tag on view
+# How to add identifier or tag to view

 This is can be useful for debugging purposes.